Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Carleman-H ormander estimates on Riemann surfaces

-The non-negative self-adjoint operators $P^*P$ and $PP^*$, equipped with the domain $H^2(M)$, have discrete equal spectra.
-The eigenvalues are of the form $t_j^2$, where by definition, $t_j \geq 0$ are the singular values of $P$ (and of $P^*$), see~\cite{SV} and the discussion in Section \ref{sec:Setting}.
+the operator $P^*P$ is non-negative self-adjoint by a theorem of von Neumann~\cite[Theorem 3.24]{Ka95}.
+By ellipticity, we see that $\mathcal{D}(P^*P) = H^2(M)$, which is compactly embedded into $L^2(M,\omega)$~\cite[Theorem 2.34]{Au82}.
+It follows that the spectrum of $P^*P$ is discrete.
+The eigenvalues are of the form $t_j^2$, where by definition, $t_j \geq 0$ are the singular values of $P$, see also~\cite{SV} and the discussion in Section \ref{sec:Setting}.
 The corresponding eigenfunctions of $P^*P$ will be called singular functions or singular states.